 Ogawa: Chakra was my youth itself.
 It was the band of my destiny that led me to music, opened the doors to the spiritual world for me, and gave me a fun upbringing.

-…All of which is something I am able to say only now. (laughs)
+…All of which is something I am only now able to say. (laughs)